Lyon Light Festival Forum 2019 – lighting cities with poetry and humanity

 A session with the organising team of the Fête des Lumières including General Coordinator, Jean-François Zurawik, Romain Tamayo, Manager of the Major Projects of the Festival and Vannessa Escaiche, Manager of the Emergence Programme, gave participants the opportunity to obtain insight from the organisers of one of the largest and longstanding festivals in the world.

-Videos of the two LLFF 2019 panel discussions, filmed with the support of Signify Lighting Academy (Pioneers of Light) coming soon!
+Watch the videos of all the LLFF 2019 presentations and panel discussions, filmed with the support of Signify Lighting Academy (Pioneers of Light)!

 - Learn more about the LLFF 2019 programme and speakers